We are excited to chat!

 Offer a special prize for golfers who can sink a hole-in-one on your course.
 You can incorporate this golf fundraising idea into your tournament to give your golfers a break from the game, or you could set it up as its own contest to save time.

 The Hole-in-One contest is ideal for a par 3 hole so your golfers actually have a fair chance at winning!
+And if you need some help planning your tournament, check out this event planning checklist.

 Once the entire foursome has made it to the green, each player abandons their traditional golf clubs and opts for one of the available “weapons”: croquet mallet, field hockey stick, wiffle ball bat, etc. The first golfer to sink their ball wins.